**This story has moved to my new publication The Forge: Fiction by Liora.**

 Anything to avoid getting beat down over and over.
 Having all their measly possessions stolen.
 Or worse.

-Smith heard a faint growl that brought him back to the present.
+A low growl yanked him back to the present.
 A few feet away, a black cat was backing up, ears flat, a low growl vibrated from behind his pursed lips.

 Smith really liked cats.
 He lowered himself down, making himself as small as possible.
 He slowly showed his hands and began talking very low in soothing tones to calm the little guy down.